 Don’t believe all the stories

-College reputations all start somewhere but that doesn’t mean that the Oxford college stereotypes are wholly true.
+Oxford college reputations all start somewhere but that doesn’t mean that all the Oxford stereotypes are wholly true.
 Supposedly, Christ Church is for posh people, Merton is where fun goes to die and everyone at Wadham is gay.
-There is a small element of truth to each of these stereotypes but for each person that conforms to their Oxford college stereotype, there will be another who doesn’t.
+There is a small element of truth to each of these stereotypes but for each person that conforms to their Oxford college stereotypes, there will be another who doesn’t.
 Don’t heed too much attention to these rumours because they are often perpetuated by current and old students who just like to poke fun at other colleges.

 Do talk to current students

-The best way to find out about what life is like at each college, or at Oxford in general, is to speak to current students.
+Knowing how to pick an Oxford college can seem impossible but the best way to find out about what life is like at each college, or at Oxford University in general, is to speak to current students.
 There are numerous open days throughout the year, the dates of which can be found on the Oxford website.
 They will be able to give you the best insight into what sort of atmosphere there is at that college and what sort of activities you can expect to take part in whilst there.
 You can find out more about Oxford open days here.

 Don’t try to beat the system